-This is an easy and flavorful recipe, the sauce is made of white wine, cognac and cream.
+Pork roast with white wine sauce, porcini and sundried tomatoes, the sauce is made with white wine, cognac and cream.
 Cognac is optional, but I find it is the touch that brings this sauce to another level.
+This is such a flavorful and festive dish, perfect for Sunday dinners or for entertaining!

 For this pork roast recipe, I opted for a cut of pork shoulder, my favorite cut for roasts.
 Not so expensive and very versatile.